kaffeed/voidling/README.md

 1. Export data from the old SQLite database
 2. Transform schema to match new structure
-3. Import into voidbound database
+3. Import into voidling database

 (Detailed migration script to be added)